Enterprise quickstart This quickstart walks you through the essentials: logging in via SSO, setting up Warp, and running your first agent. You can complete this in under 10 minutes. ## Step 1: Log in via SSO 1. Go to [app.warp.dev/login](https://app.warp.dev/login). 2. Click **Continue with SSO**. 3

 /planto have Oz create a structured task plan for complex features

-Step 4: Run an Oz cloud agent
+Step 4: Run a cloud agent

 Create an environment